natalie-lang/natalie/README.md

 - **Don't use `sudo`!** If you already made that mistake, then you should `sudo rm -rf build` and try again.
-- If you get an error about file permissions, e.g. unable to write a file to somewhere like `/usr/lib/ruby`, or another path that would require root, then you have a couple options:
+- If you get an error about file permissions, e.g. unable to write a file to somewhere like `/usr/lib/ruby`, or another path that would require root, then you have a couple of options:
   - Use a tool like [rbenv](https://github.com/rbenv/rbenv) to install a Ruby version in your home directory.
 Gems will also be installed there.
 Run `rbenv version` to see which version is currently selected.
 Run `rbenv shell` followed by a version to select that version.